ndrsf/vertx-hello-rest/Readme.md

 - Swagger UI is available on localhost:$MainVerticle.PORT/swagger/swagger-ui
 - Role validation for basic auth is done horribly manually, I wonder if there is a nicer way
 - To get the current config, see ConfigHandler.kt
+- The major version in the REST path is set by the Maven Resources Plugin so check the pom.xml `<resources>` tag for details